 - Age - 21 years or older

-- Prior to beginning training, have been a certified Starter and Chief Judge for at least 1 year.
+- Prior to beginning training, have been a certified Stroke & Turn Judge or Starter

-Working a minimum of 12 sessions as a certified Starter and 12 sessions as a certified
+for at least one year.
+Working a minimum of 7 sessions as a certified Starter and 7 sessions

 individual may apply.
-It is recommend that the candidate has worked a minimum
+It is recommended that the candidate has worked a minimum of 25 sessions

-of 25 sessions during the previous year (12 months) to be eligible
+during the previous year (12 months) to be eligible.

 - Receive an invitation by the Officials Committee with verification

 that the pre-referee requirements (listed above) have been met before invitation.

 Applicants may also apply to begin referee training (and the application will be